 Learn how to create your own dynamic geometry pages.- Create your own Geometry Pages

-Try out this new JavaScript front-end which allows you to create your own dynamic geometry pages using the Geometry Applet.
+Try out this new JavaScript front-end which allows you to create your own dynamic geometry pages using the Geometry Applet.- Live Geometry in 3 dimensions!

-Given lines AB and CD, what is the locus of points P such that the angle APB equals the angle CPD?
+Given lines AB and CD, what is the locus of points P such that the angle APB equals the angle CPD?- Arcs and sectors

 My first attempt: the angle at the centre of the circle is twice that at the circumference.
-Students quickly learn to recognise the familiar arrow, but what about the other configurations?
+Students quickly learn to recognise the familiar arrow, but what about the other configurations?- The Centroid of a triangle

-Constructing the circumcentre of a triangle ABC and, from this, the circumcircle.
+Constructing the circumcentre of a triangle ABC and, from this, the circumcircle.- The Cyclic Quadrilateral

 The cyclic quadrilateral has many interesting properties.
-Explore them here.
+Explore them here.- The Euler Line of a triangle

-It's amazing how much geometry there is in the lowly triangle!
+It's amazing how much geometry there is in the lowly triangle!- The InCentre of a triangle

 Consider any triangle ABC.
 Can you fit a circle inside it that is tangent to all three sides?
-How can you construct such a circle?
+How can you construct such a circle?- The NinePoint Triangle

-Constructing the regular pentagon inside any circle - which also gives the Golden Section!
+Constructing the regular pentagon inside any circle - which also gives the Golden Section!- Playing with Perspective

 David E. Joyce